Ganadores de los Premios Grammy 2021 | HumoNegro.com

 - “Strata” — Remy Le Boeuf, composer (Remy Le Boeuf’s Assembly Of Shadows Featuring Anna Webber & Eric Miller)

-Mejor Arreglo, Instrumetal o a Capellla:
+Mejor Arreglo, Instrumental o A Capela:

 - “Bathroom Dance” — Hildur Guðnadóttir, arranger (Hildur Guðnadóttir)